seemueller-io/spin-vite-ts/README.md

 # spin-vite-ts

 Minimal-ish working example of using vite, itty-router, and spin framework.
+Building this so I can build an asset handling class for Vike.

 ### Prerequisites: